intellij-rust/intellij-rust.github.io/README.md

 ### Windows

 If you are using Windows, it's better not to fight with Ruby Installer.
-I use WSL and works pretty flawlessly, except file change watching (see Microsoft/BashOnWindows#216).
+I use WSL and works pretty flawlessly, except file change watching (see [tracking issue](https://github.com/Microsoft/BashOnWindows/issues/216)).
 So you'll have to run this instead:
 ```shell
 $ bundle exec jekyll serve --no-watch